Name: Ann Braden

 For crying out loud.

 “Except dark energy didn’t exist for the first 4 billion years.”
-He lowers his voice.
+The weird smile is back.
 “But since then it’s been popping into existence pretty damn fast.
 You don’t end up as seventy-three percent of the universe without a fight, now do you, Miss Peterson?”

 Seventy-three percent.
 There’s no way that could be true, right?
 That’s like thinking you know what the earth’s like and then finding out there’s this little thing called oceans.
 And how would I have not heard of this stuff?
 Sixty-seven meetings of the Sciencetastic SuperGirls, two freakin’ physicists for parents, and it hasn’t come up once?
 No way.